Sayed94h/aqyanoos/README.md

 ## Our Android apps

+We have built the following Mobile Apps that you can install on your phone / tablet or any Android smart device and use.

 ### 1. HTTP Response code

 Check the app on Google Play by clicking [here](https://play.google.com/store/apps/details?id=com.aqyanoos.httpresponsecode).

-This app helps you search, learn and practice HTTP reponse codes or http status codes.
+This app helps you search, learn and practice HTTP response codes or http status codes.
 This app is a great reference for http status codes.
 There is also a very helpful QUIZ game inside the app about status codes.

 ### 2. Drawing and Painting App